 the musical videoclip LA STANZA is an extract from WHITE ROOM, my solo performance, work in progress.
 All the material created for this performance was born from the artistic research DARK ROOM.
 White room and Dark room are both projects in progress, developing in parallel and influencing each other.

 “… It’s as if everything moved at the speed of a plant.
 It looks still and instead moves.
 Because it’s alive, but calm, in harmony with time.
 World time is made for plants, not for us”.

-I like watching the world, people, what’s happening.
-Particularly the details of things, such as a mouth, a plant or a curtain that the draft of a window moves slightly.
+I like to look at the details of things, like a mouth, a plant or a curtain that the draught of a window moves slightly.
 I would like more to see all this without being present, being ethereal, regardless of time and space.
-It’s a bit like looking at something from the keyhole.
+It’s a bit like looking at something through a keyhole.
 This desire is the theme of my investigation.
 My research aims to open up glimpses that allow us to see the essential without being present.
-See without being.
+To see without being.

 The inspiring elements of this research are astronomy, physics, good books, good films, good drinks in good company, but also, without a doubt, M.C.
 Escher, visionary and revolutionary illustrator of the twentieth century, who, I feel, was able to represent space-time on paper, and with him many other masters and friends, present and past.

 the power of these works is expressed in their overall vision.
 For this reason, the works are set up on large walls, and the final effect is that of a window composed of numerous spot, similar to gashes or galaxies.